Philippe-Neveux/zenml-mlops-stack/docs/getting-started/quick-start.md

 !!! success "Congratulations!"
     Your ZenML MLOps stack is now running!
 You can access ZenML and MLflow through their respective URLs.

-!!! tip "Production Setup"
+!!! tip "Production Features"
-    For production deployment with custom domains and enhanced security, see the [Complete Deployment Guide](deployment.md).
+    This guide includes production-ready features like HTTPS certificates, secure networking, and monitoring.

 !!! question "Issues?"
-    If you encounter problems, check the [troubleshooting guide](../troubleshooting/common-issues.md).
+    If you encounter problems, check the [troubleshooting guide](../troubleshooting/index.md).